wrex/lessons/content/page/triads-2-dropstrings.md

 </div>
 {{% /details %}}

-We want to train ourselves to visualize all four of these triad shapes (on each adjacent set of three strings) as a single entity.
-They are four different triad shapes, but we want to visualize how they all connect.
+In addition to practicing octave drops, we also want to be able to visualize all four of these triad shapes (on each adjacent set of three strings) as a single entity.
+There are four different triad shapes, but we want to visualize how they all connect.

 One way to accomplish this is by playing a six string arpeggio that connects all four shapes: